sminez/concepts/fmap_README.md

 #### If you want to use a different data type (including your own user defined classes!) all you need to do is the following.
 We'll use a (very) simple binary tree class as our example:

 ```
-from fmap import fmap, fmap_for
+from pythfun import fmap, fmap_for

 class Btree: